 The RTP Roundtable meeting will take place via Zoom.

 Meeting ID: 878 6674 9855

 If you wish to address the Committee during the public comment portion of the agenda, click on the “Reactions” at the bottom center of your PC or Mac screen.
 Select the Hand icon, click the icon to “RaiseHand”.
 Your digital hand will now be raised.

-If you wish to address the Roundtable during the public comment portion of the agenda, Press *9 to “RaiseHand” and we will select you from the meeting cue.
-Use *6 to Unmute yourself before speaking.
+When on the phone, if you wish to address the Committee during the public comment portion of the agenda, Press *9 to “RaiseHand” and we will select you from the meeting cue.

-Those addressing the Roundtable must state their first and last name and agency for the record.
+Those addressing the Committee must state their first and last name and agency for the record.

 To facilitate electronic access, no person shall speak until recognized by the Chair.

 RTP/SCS Roundtable Meeting Agenda and Annotated Agenda in PDF

 I.WELCOME AND INTRODUCTIONS (Rob Terry)